jesscancode/example-podcast-api/README.md

 - ✅ User is able to mark specific episodes as favourites so that they can find them again
 - ✅ User can visit a view where they see all their favourites
-- ✅ User is able to see the associated show and season when episode in favourite
+- ✅ User is able to see the associated show and season when episode in favourites
 - ✅ Related by season/show epsiodes are grouped together in favourites
 - ✅ User is able able to remove episodes from their favourites